I help everyday people bring more exciting bucket list experiences and fun things to do to everyday life.

 museum of american history

-The Hirshorn Museum and Sculpture Gardens
+The Hirshhorn Museum and Sculpture Gardens

 Okay.
 I’m cheating a little bit here because this is one of the best Smithsonian Museums that I haven’t visited yet.
 After my trip, I looked at the website and I’m kicking myself for not going there based on the awesome photos I saw of contemporary and modern art pieces.
 Please don’t make this same mistake.
 I talk about it along with other snafus I made during my trip that I mentioned on my latest podcast episode about fun things to do in Washington DC.